ManipalInformationSecurityTeam/mist-blog/src/content/blog/01-getting-started/index.md

 ### 1.2 Dual Boot Setup

 For users who are confident and want a more robust Linux experience, dual booting is a viable option.
-However, be cautious: dual booting comes with risks, such as potentially wiping your laptop if done incorrectly. **Mac users:** Please reach out to Aadit for specific advice tailored to your setup.
+However, be cautious: dual booting comes with risks, such as potentially wiping your laptop if done incorrectly. **Mac users:** Unix commands and basic programs just work on MacOS.
+If not, consider using a tool like OrbStack for minimal overhead CLI VMs.

 - **Ubuntu Dual Boot**
   Watch the [Ubuntu Dual Boot Setup Video](https://www.youtube.com/watch?v=8TnOqM_GyqM).